 Taking the attorney's oath is not just a ritual.
 It is required for admission to practice law in California.

-Please note, you cannot be sworn in before your certification for admission has been accepted by the Supreme Court of California and without having received your registration card.
+Please note, you cannot be sworn in before your certification for admission has been accepted by the Supreme Court of California and without having received the required form.
+Please refer to the instructions and FAQs on the Virtual Oath Packet webpage.

 Important note: California notaries public cannot administer the attorney's oath virtually, they can only administer the oath in person.